ByronGuina/byronguina/README.md

-### Why hello there

 I'm currently buildin sci-fi stuff in cryptocurrency.

-Find me at https://guina.co or @byronguina on Twitter.
+Find me at https://bairun.xyz or @bairun_ on Twitter.